Currency Note

 By Christopher Nye April 12th, 2024

-The UK economy grew in February
+The British economy stalled in July

 Sterling has hit a two-week high against the euro this morning following news that the British economy is continuing to head out of recession.